Taskforce in national park rescues hundreds of trapped animals - VietNamNet

 When the animal rescue team finds a trap, often many animals have died in it.

 “The trapped animals look miserable.
 Trapped monkeys, langurs whose bodies were covered with blood haunt our minds.
-Meanwhile monkeys and langurs in the group stand next to the injured bodies, helplessly looking at their kind painfully begging for help,” Thanh told Thanh Niên (Young People) newspaper.
+Meanwhile monkeys and langurs in the group stand next to the injured bodies, helplessly looking at their kind painfully begging for help,” Thanh said.

 When trapped in steel wire traps, not only monkeys and langurs but big animals like wild boars and bears also give up, he said.